Two minute rule and micro-commitments: a step-by-step system for beating procrastination

 The two minute rule has a dark side that most articles skip.
 If you treat every incoming two minute task as an interrupt, you’ll spend your day clearing tiny tasks and never touch the work that matters.
 Ophir, Nass, and Wagner’s 2009 Stanford study found that heavy media multitaskers showed reduced cognitive control compared to people who focused sequentially [5].
 While that study measured media multitasking specifically, the underlying finding about task-switching cost applies: constant interruptions degrade performance.

 This matters especially for deep work sessions.
-Sophie Leroy’s research on attention residue shows that switching tasks leaves part of your attention on the prior work, creating measurable performance deficits [6].
+Sophie Leroy’s research on attention residue — the portion of cognitive attention that stays anchored to a prior task after switching — shows that task switches leave part of your attention on the prior work, creating measurable performance deficits [6].
 Answering a two minute email mid-draft costs you significant refocusing time – far more than the two minutes the task itself took.

 Every context switch carries a hidden tax that makes the “quick” task far more expensive than it appears.